gkamtzir/Ethereum-ICO-Diploma-Thesis/README.md

 - *./migrations/*<br />
 The migration scripts that compile and deploy the project through the [Truffle Suit](https://github.com/trufflesuite/truffle).

+- *./test/*<br />
+The unit tests of each individual smart contract.

 ## Installation Guide

 #### Clone the repo